 Partner in Justice — Cooley Godward Kronish LLP

 Cooley LLP is an American international law firm, headquartered in Palo Alto, California.

 Judith Lee Stronach — Mario Joseph Bureau Des Avocats Internationaux & The Institute for Justice and Democracy in Haiti

 Bureau Des Avocats Internationaux (BAI) has helped victims prosecute human rights cases, trained Haitian lawyers and spoken out on justice issues since 1995.
 BAI’s Raboteau Massacre Case was one of the most significant human rights cases ever in the Western Hemisphere and was a springboard for CJA’s U.S. case against Haitian human rights abuser Colonel Carl Dorélien.
 BAI director Mario Joseph and IJDH director Brian Concannon, Jr. accepted the award.

-Judith Lee Stronach — Harold Hongju Koh Harold Hongju Koh, Dean of the Yale Law School and former Assistant Secretary of State for Democracy, Human Rights and Labor.
+Judith Lee Stronach — Harold Hongju Koh, Dean of Yale Law School and former Assistant Secretary of State for Democracy, Human Rights and Labor

 Judith Lee Stronach Award — Paul Hoffman, U.S. Human Rights and Civil Liberties Attorney

 Mr. Hoffman is a leading human rights and civil liberties attorney of the firm Schonbrun DeSimone Seplow Harris & Hoffman LLP.
 Mr. Hoffman is one of CJA’s founders and has served as lead counsel on numerous human rights cases in U.S. courts, including the landmark case against Philippine ex- President Ferdinand Marcos.
 Mr. Hoffman chairs the International Executive Committee of Amnesty International and is the former chair of the ACLU’s International Human Rights Committee.